Table of Contents

-- College Admissions Impact: Taking AP courses shows college admissions officers that your student is challenging him or herself with the most rigorous high school classes available and has the ability to succeed as an undergraduate
+- College Admissions Impact: Taking AP courses shows college admissions officers that a student is challenging him or herself with the most rigorous high school classes available and can succeed as an undergraduate

-- Earn College Credits: Most colleges and universities offer college credit, advanced placement, or both for qualifying AP Exam scores.
-These college credits can allow your student to save on college tuition, secure a second major, or study abroad
+- Earn College Credits: Most colleges and universities offer college credit and/or advanced placement for qualifying AP Exam scores.
+These college credits can allow students to save on college tuition, secure a second major, or study abroad

 - Skip Introductory Classes: Taking an AP course and earning a qualifying score on the AP Exam can allow your student to avoid required introductory courses.
 This can open up time on your student’s schedule to undertake a second major or minor, take additional electives of interest, or pursue additional activities